microsoft/AddingSpeechToBots/Study-bot-example/Qna-Luis-Bot-v4/README.md

 1. Connect QnA Services

     We need to connect the bot to all of the QnA Knowledge bases (KB) that you just created.
-We also want to remove the initial Luis service which was created when you deployed the bot.

     For each QnA Maker knowledge base you created, run the following command.
 You should have copied the info for each parameter into the StudyBotTemplate.txt file earlier